 HP-ET are defined as any formal organized education or training, undertaken for the purposes of gaining knowledge, and skills necessary to practice a specific health profession or role in a healthcare setting.
 This can include established agreements with academic institutions to host students, formal agreements with individual students, directly sponsoring accredited or accreditation-eligible training programs, and much more.

-The RTAT is a 41-item survey developed by Community Health Services, Inc. that assesses readiness in these areas:
+The RTAT is a 41-item survey developed by Community Health Center, Inc. that assesses readiness in these areas:

 This survey instrument was developed and validated specifically for health centers to allow for early identification and mitigation of barriers to engage in HP-ET.
 By completing the survey and scoring the results, health centers can identify areas to improve their overall readiness to engage with HP-ET, or readiness to implement any HP-ET that they deem appropriate for their workforce and types of patient populations.

 For a more in-depth RTAT overview, you can review this short presentation and FAQ: